 Invest in Quality

 Quality over quantity may be something you hear every single day and for a good reason.
 Why buy tens of sweaters when you can get one that sticks with you for years and serves perfectly well for many occasions?

 Learn Some Water Hacks

-In some cities, you may find your water bottle to sit around your hotel room, never to be taken with you on your hikes or day trips further from the city.
-But learning some water hacks is essential to make the use for reusable items even in places where water quality is not the highest, and it is not safe to drink the water from a tap.
+But learning some water hacks is essential to make use of reusable items even in places where water quality is not the highest, and it is not safe to drink tap water.

-If asking favours is out of your comfort zone, then going for a travel water purifier may prove to be worth it, especially if you travel frequently and most times are out in the city or on the run.
+If asking for favors is out of your comfort zone, then buying a travel water purifier may prove to be worth it, especially if you travel frequently and most times are out in the city or on the run.
 These small reverse osmosis RO or ultraviolet light UV devices do not take much space in your bag but come at a price (around $100) to kill bacteria and viruses.

-Water purifying tablets are much cheaper, costing around $10.00 per pack – and serving you around 2500 litres of water per pack.
+Water purifying tablets are much cheaper, costing around $10.00 per pack – and serving you around 2500 liters of water per pack.

 - Bamboo Toothbrush